JeromeErasmus/extended-adf-markdown-parser/tests/fixtures/markdown/simple-document.md

-# Welcome to ADF Parser
+# Simple Document

-This is a **simple example** of an ADF document with basic formatting.
+This is a simple document with basic markdown features.

 - First item
 - Second item with *italic text*
+- Third item